Skip to main content

 Protein / Macronutrient

-Protein (Whey & Casein): Benefits, Dosage, Forms & Research
+Protein (Whey & Casein) — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Whey protein is the gold standard for post-workout recovery, stimulating muscle protein synthesis more rapidly than any other protein source due to its fast digestion and high leucine content.
 A 2018 meta-analysis (Morton et al.) of 49 studies found protein supplementation increased lean mass by 0.3 kg and strength (1RM) during resistance training.
 Total daily protein intake (1.6-2.2 g/kg) matters more than source or timing.